Use WELCOME10 for 10% OFF your first order

 Step 1: Gather Your Supplies

-You'll need: seeds (radish, mustard, sunflower, methi), a shallow tray with drainage holes, good quality coco peat, a spray bottle, a dark cloth for the blackout phase, and a bright windowsill or balcony.
+You'll need: seeds (radish, mustard, sunflower, methi) — you can buy microgreen seeds online India from SAGreens — a shallow tray with drainage holes, good quality coco peat, a spray bottle, a dark cloth for the blackout phase, and a bright windowsill or balcony.

 Step 2: Soak Your Seeds